 INHABIT: Tell us about some of your favorite shops, restaurants and local attractions?

 Stubbmann: Year round, Harvest on Fort Pond is, by far, my favorite restaurant, with some of the best food and a great staff.
-In the summertime, outdoor dining at Duryea’s Lobster Deck is wonderful.
+I’m also crazy about Inlet Seafood for sushi, and in the summertime, outdoor dining at Duryea’s Lobster Deck is wonderful.
 If it is a cool or rainy day, there is nothing more comforting than The Dock.
 During the height of summer, The Crow’s Nest never disappoints.

 INHABIT: How would you describe the vibe in Montauk?